suculent/thinx-firmware-esp8266-mos/README.md

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+This is an empty Mongoose app, serves as a skeleton for building Mongoose OS apps from scratch.

 ## How to install this app